Caption here

 Research Focus:

-My main research goal is to use a mouse model to study the localization and distribution of soluble adenylyl cyclase (sAC) in sperm cells and somatic tissues as well as understanding isoform diversity and possible binding partners of this protein.
+My main research goal is to use a mouse model to study the localization and distribution of soluble adenylyl cyclase (sAC) in sperm cells and somatic tissues as well as understanding isoform and possible binding partners of this protein.

 In addition, I'm working in studying the safety and toxicity of sAC inhibitors and assisting in testing such inhibitors in mammalian animal models.
 For this project, I was awarded a fellowship from the Male Contraceptive Initiative (MCI).